 We allow ourselves to experience some safe, guarded, and superficial love and tell ourselves it is the real deal.
 But then why are we still so lonely?
 Deep down we know that it is not the same.

-The metaphor of the rose is here to remind us that if we want the true beauty and fulfillment of love, we have to accept that pain comes with it.
-Are we willing to risk being hurt again?
+The metaphor of the rose is here to remind us that if you want the true beauty and fulfillment of love, we have to accept that pain comes with it.
+Are you willing to risk the pain?